Hackers are once again exploiting Google Ads to target Bitcoin wallet users.

 Figure 1 Sourced https://twitter.com/myetherwallet/status/766360476246618113

-Because Google AdWords is a cost-per-click service (CPC), the hackers behind these campaigns are believed to have significant financing.
+Because Google Ads is a cost-per-click service (CPC), the hackers behind these campaigns are believed to have significant financing.
 The average CPC for a startup or new business is between two to five dollars but can dramatically increase to over ten times that.
 For each click, the hacker has to pay Google.
-So, if the victim clicked on the ad but did not fill out the phishing forms, the hacker did not receive any of the victim’s information to later misuse, but still has to pay Google their fee.
+So, if the victim clicked on the ad but did not fill out the phishing forms, the hacker did not receive any of the victim’s information to later misuse but still has to pay Google their fee.
 As such, the hacker would likely need to have significant upfront financing to run these types of scams.
-Ways to avoid becoming victims of these types of scams include:

 - Not clicking on the ads themselves but use the links in the actual search results provided by your browser.